77 Sunset Strip: The controversial sixth season, 1963–1964

 As the season progressed, there were some shifts in tone.
 Several episodes into the season, Bailey's stern personality became lighter, though still different from that of prior seasons.
 His secretary Hannah, previously known to Season 6 viewers only because Bailey addressed her in his recorded dictations, was seen on screen beginning with the season's 11th episode.
 Played by Joan Staley, Hannah worked in Bailey's office, where he developed a romantic interest in her—but she continually stymied and frustrated him by playing hard-to-get.

-As of episode "Alimony League" (the 16th of the season's 20 episodes), the opening and closing background of Bradbury building was gone, replaced by Bailey in silhouette walking past lighted store windows.
+As of episode "Alimony League" (the 16th of the season's 20 episodes), the opening and closing background shots of the Bradbury Building were gone, replaced by Bailey in silhouette walking past lighted store windows.
 This was actually a scene from "5" (the sixth-season opener) and it was supposedly located in New York City where Bailey arrived to work for a client to "pay his dead brother's way into heaven."

 The episode "The Target" was unusual because key roles were played by the show's primary behind-the-scenes crew, who happened to also be experienced actors.
 Show producer William Conrad played Maestrian, associate producer James Lydon played Charlie, writer Tony Barrett played Carnovan and director Lawrence Dobkin played Landers.

 Viewers did not appreciate the numerous changes to the show, and it was canceled halfway through its sixth season in February 1964.
 In the 1964 summer reruns period, shows from the Bailey and Spencer years were shown, and the Season 6 episodes were abandoned, rarely seen until September 2017 on MeTV.